marijnh/Eloquent-JavaScript/03_functions.md

 {{index "console.log"}}

-In the [next chapter](data#rest_parameters), we will see a way in which a function body can get at the whole list of arguments it was passed.
-This is helpful because it makes it possible for a function to accept any number of arguments.
-For example, `console.log` does this—it outputs all of the values it is given.
+The [next chapter](data#rest_parameters) will introduce a way in which a function body can get at the whole list of arguments it was passed.
+This is helpful because it allows a function to accept any number of arguments.
+For example, `console.log` does this, outputting all the values it is given:

 ```
 console.log("C", "O", 2);